Continuous local model for two-dimensional spin ice

 The results are, obviously, dependent on the Hamiltonian coefficients $\lambda$ and $\mu$.
-For $\mu=0$, a quick evaluation of Eq.(\ref{hamiltonian}) shows that the excitation is not stable - the energy monotonically goes down to zero as we make $A \rightarrow 0$.
-For values of $\mu$ higher than certain value $\mu_c$, the energy has a local minimum for some value of $A \ne 0$.
-This can be seen in Figure (3) - for $\lambda = 10^{-6}$ and $\mu = 1.2$, the energy of the system presents only one stable minimum at the ground state.
+For $\mu=0$, a quick evaluation of Eq.(\ref{hamiltonian}) shows that the excitation is not stable - the energy monotonically goes down to zero as $A \rightarrow 0$.
+For values of $\mu$ higher than certain value $\mu_c$, the energy has a local minimum for some $A \ne 0$.
+This can be seen in Figure 3(a) - for $\lambda = 10^{-6}$ and $\mu = 1.2$, the energy of the system presents only one stable minimum at the ground state.
 For $\mu=2.6$, however, there is a local minimum at $A \approx 1$.
 So, above $\mu_c$ the system presents metastable excited states.
-The inset in Figure (3) shows the stability of the $\mu=2.6$ excited state with respect to the direction of the excitation - the minimum energy occurs for $\theta = \pi$, opposite to the direction of $\vec S_0$ at $\vec r_e$.
-Figure 4 shows that the $\mu \times \lambda$ plane is split into two regions, one above $\mu_c$, where the excitation does correspond to a metastable state, and one below $\mu_c$, where it does not.
+The inset in Figure 3(a) shows the stability of the $\mu=2.6$ excited state with respect to the direction of the excitation - the minimum energy occurs for $\theta = \pi$, opposite to the direction of $\vec S_0$ at $\vec r_e$.
+Figure 3(b) shows that the $\mu \times \lambda$ plane is split into two regions, above $\mu_c$ the excitation corresponds to a metastable state.

-The model Hamiltonian for a continuous spin system, Eq.(\ref{hamiltonian}), presenting a non-trivial ground state that satisfies the spin ice rule, together with the stability of the excited state $\vec S$, are the key results of this paper.
-As a consequence of these features, there is the emergence of the magnetic monopoles as localized energy distributions with opposite magnetic flux.
+The model Hamiltonian for a continuous spin system, Eq.(\ref{hamiltonian}), presenting a non-trivial ground state that satisfies the spin ice rule, together with the stability of the excited state, are the key results of this paper.
+As a consequence, there is the emergence of the magnetic monopoles as localized energy distributions with opposite magnetic flux.
+It is worth to emphasize that this is the first time, to our knowledge, that a continuous Hamiltonian with a generalized spin ice ground state, without applying any boundary condition or external field, is presented.
+The presence of metastable excitations leading to localized energy distributions that interact with each other as quasi-particles, generating nonlocal effects from a purely local Hamiltonian model is also a highly nontrivial result.
 In what follows, we shall see that, as in the discrete 2D artificial spin ice case, the energy of the system grows with the monopoles separation.
-Also, we will show that, due to the overlapping of the excitations, the model presents also dipoles interaction.
-So, from a classical local model, we obtain effective nonlocal interactions between the monopoles or the dipoles.
+We will also show that , due to the overlapping of the excitations, the model presents dipoles interaction.